Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 What is SHA-256?

-SHA-256 (Secure Hash Algorithm 256-bit) is a cryptographic hash function that generates a unique 64-character hexadecimal fingerprint from any digital content.
-Even a single-bit change in the original file produces a completely different hash.
-This makes SHA-256 ideal for verifying data integrity - if the hash matches, the content is provably unchanged.
-SHA-256 is the same algorithm that secures the Bitcoin blockchain.
+SHA-256 is a NIST-standardized cryptographic hash function (FIPS 180-4) that generates a unique 64-character fingerprint from any digital content.
+Even a single-bit change produces a completely different hash.
+If the hash matches, the content is provably unchanged.

 How Blockchain Timestamps Work